 Sustainable Drain Management in Selwyn-Waihora – healthy waterways within productive land

-Key messages and advice for anyone thinking of undertaking a riparian restoration project are included in two short videos.
+Key messages and advice for anyone thinking of undertaking a riparian restoration project are included in three short videos.
 Contact us if you are in Canterbury and would like a copy provided on a CD or USB stick.

 Planning for planting – view the video here.

 This short video covers some of the things to consider before you get started on your planting project.

 Thanks to Selwyn District Council and Environment Canterbury for their help in making this video, and SFF and CEF for funding assistance.

 Planting native plants – view the video here.